Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Cycle symmetry for diffusion processes on the circle

-This completes the proof of this lemma. \end{proof}
+This implies the result of this lemma. \end{proof}

-We are now in a position to prove the cycle symmetry for diffusion process with $\sigma\equiv1$ and smooth $b$.
-The proof of the following result strongly depends on the quasi-time reversal invariance of Brownian motion established in this paper. \begin{lemma} Let $X$ be a diffusion process solving the stochastic differential equation \eqref{special}, where $b:\mathbb{R}\rightarrow\mathbb{R}$ is a $C^1$ function with period 1.
-Then for any $u\geq 0$,
+We are now in a position to prove the cycle symmetry when $\sigma\equiv1$ and $b$ is smooth. \begin{lemma} Let $X$ be a diffusion process solving the stochastic differential equation \eqref{special}, where $b:\mathbb{R}\rightarrow\mathbb{R}$ is a $C^1$ function with period 1.
+Then for any $u>0$,

 \end{lemma}